 Shop at Flea markets Instead of shopping at expensive souvenir shops, why not visit one of the many flea markets in NYC?
 You might get really good deals and have a very unique find to bring back home to remind you of your trip.

 Souvenir shopping is part of the New York City right of passage for visitors.
 From classy designer clothes to antiques and kitsh snow globes, you can get it all.
 If you need help with what souvenirs to buy in New York, this post has some good ideas.

-How to get the best view of the city
+How to get the best views of NYC